hmans/slodown/README.md

 ## Usage

-For every piece of user input that needs to be rendered, create an instance of `Slodown::Formatter` with the source text and use it to perform one or all transformations on it.
+For every piece of user input that needs to be rendered, create an instance of `Slodown::Formatter` with the source text and use it to perform somre or all transformations on it.
 Finally, call `#to_s` to get the rendered output.

-Examples:
+### Examples:

 ~~~ruby
 # let's create an instance to work with